Biography

 TPNP started in March 2009.
 At the time I was still doing my goregrind/grindcore one-man-band Vomitous Discharge and I wanted to play some improvised spontaneous noisy and grindy stuff besides the planned and thought out stuff as well.

 Always entertained by the wrestler The Rock and his funny phrases about him being the people's champion, his finishing move called the people's elbow etc., I came up with the name The People's Noise Project.
-It was meant to be a humorous project since the beginning.
+It was meant to be a humorous project from the start.

 The first recording session "Love Songs for romantic Moments" from March 2009 had an intentionally bad recording quality.
 Some people really enjoyed this CD-R release and plans for several split releases came shortly after.